Usagi537233/Zero-Trust-Lite/README.md

 ## ✨ Features

 ### 🎯 Zero Trust Lite Model
-- **TOTP as the core trust mechanism**
+- **Private TOTP protocol as the core trust mechanism**
 - No implicit network trust
 - Every access path is verified
 - Short session validity by default

 ### 🔐 Strong Authentication
-- RFC 6238 TOTP implementation
+- Private TOTP protocol (ZTL internal)
-- HMAC-SHA1
 - Time drift tolerant
+- 8-digit dynamic code
+- Not compatible with third-party authenticator apps
-- 8 digit
+- Advantages:
+  - No exposure of seed or internal materials
+  - Cannot be imported, synced, or cloned externally
+  - Fully controlled and bound by the ZTL service
+  - Resistant to common TOTP-related leaks and misuse
+  - Lightweight and zero third-party dependency

 ### 🕗 Trusted Session Extension
 For known IP addresses (e.g. office, VPN exit, home IP), the system can: